pantheon-systems/quicksilver-examples/drush_example/README.md

 - Add a Quicksilver operation to your pantheon.yml to fire the script after a `clone_database`.
 - Test a database clone to dev from an environment where the devel module is not enabled.

+Note: While Pantheon does not require a `settings.php` file to run Drupal, Drush does.
+Make sure you have one committed to the codebase.

 ### Example `pantheon.yml` ###

 Here's an example of what your `pantheon.yml` would look like if this were the only Quicksilver operation you wanted to use: